 ‘It’s a doggy dog world’, as Gloria from Modern Family would have us believe.
 Luciana’s co-worker in the chicken suit job offers her a well-paying gig at the last minute because she apparently has been double-booked.
 It turns out that the friend is actually recruiting girls for the illegal entertainment of some rich New Yorkers.
 Rather than finding common cause with their peers, the immigrants here are on their own and out for themselves.
 Even near the climax of the film when the seven women are waiting for their unknown (to the audience and to Luciana) fate, they show little interest in helping each other.

 dangerous sex show – how far will you go for money?

 The movie ends will an excellent build of tension and one of the most memorable scenes in any movie.
 Ever.
 After her friend falls out of favour with the ‘party’ organisers she is offered the opportunity to replace her as the pimp.
 Will she take it?

 Our rating: an excellent movie that dealt with important issues and kept us engaged throughout.
+There is an excellent build up of suspense towards the end of the movie, and plenty of food for thought.
 9/10